List of The Lion King (franchise) characters: Sarabi

-Sarabi (voiced by Madge Sinclair in The Lion King as her final theatrical film role, Alfre Woodard in the 2019 film, and Tiffany Boone in Mufasa: The Lion King) is Mufasa's wife, the queen of the Pride Lands, and the leader of the pride's hunting party.
+Sarabi (voiced by Madge Sinclair in The Lion King, Alfre Woodard in the 2019 film, and Tiffany Boone in Mufasa: The Lion King) is Mufasa's wife, the queen of the Pride Lands, and the leader of the pride's hunting party.
 She is also Simba's mother, Nala's mother-in-law, Scar's sister-in-law and Kopa, Kiara, and Kion's paternal grandmother.
 Her name means "mirage" in Swahili.
 In The Lion King, she serves as the Queen of Pride Rock.
 Years after Scar usurps the throne, Sarabi helps Simba fight against Scar and his spotted hyenas.
 When Simba defeats Scar, Nala becomes Queen and Sarabi becomes the Queen mother.

 In the 2019 film, following Mufasa's death, Scar tries to get Sarabi to be his mate in a levirate marriage, but she turns down his advances.

-In Mufasa: The Lion King, it is revealed she was forced to leave her family and home due to a group of white lions taking over the land and attacking them.
+In Mufasa: The Lion King, it is revealed she was forced to leave her family and home due to a group of white lions called "The Outsiders" taking over the land and attacking them.
 Her father enlists a hornbill, Zazu, to guide and support her on a journey to find a new home.
 On the way, she meets Mufasa and Scar (who was at the time named Taka).
 Although Taka is attracted to her, she falls in love with Mufasa due to his unique smelling ability and his strength.

 Sarafina

-Sarafina (voiced by Zoe Leader in The Lion King, Penny Johnson Jerald in the 2019 film and Dominique Jennings in Mufasa: The Lion King) is a lioness who is Nala's mother, Simba's mother-in-law, Kopa, Kiara, and Kion's maternal grandmother, Vitani, Rani, and Kovu's maternal grandmother-in-law and Sarabi's friend.
+Sarafina (voiced by Zoe Leader in The Lion King, Penny Johnson Jerald in the 2019 film, Dominique Jennings in Mufasa: The Lion King) is a lioness who is Nala's mother, Simba's mother-in-law, Kopa, Kiara, and Kion's maternal grandmother, Vitani, Rani, and Kovu's maternal grandmother-in-law and Sarabi's friend.
 She is first seen sleeping inside Pride Rock with Nala and the rest of the pride.
 She later cleans Nala before the latter leaves to go to the Elephant Graveyard with Simba.
 She makes her final appearance mourning the loss of Mufasa and Simba, unaware that Simba is still alive.

-In the 2019 film, Sarafina's role is still the same.
-When the hyenas arrived at Pride Rock following Mufasa's death, Sarafina told Nala to stay close to her.